| SSS Online Interview with Dr. Robert Fontana

 a form of UWB where the spectral content of the pulses are determined by electronics using

 tapering and shaping.
 This lets us tailor the spectrum of the RF before it goes to the antenna.
+Q.What about the concern that UWB might interfere with

+GPS reception?
+Would you comment on that?
 A. Yes, interference is quite possible with impulse excited antenna UWB transmitters.

 Public reply comments on the Notice of Proposed Rulemaking published in May to allow UWB